Marprog-jpg/paradox-mod-renamer/README.md

 1. Unzip the EXAMPLE.zip file wherever you want.
 2. Unzip the zip folders in EXAMPLE/SOURCE/ to EXAMPLE/SOURCE/.
 3. Run the program and select the "SOURCE" folder as the source directory and "DESTINATION" as the destination directory.
-4. Click on "DO IT" and look in the "DESTINATION" folder for the result.
+4. Click on "RUN" and look in the "DESTINATION" folder for the result.

 **REQUIREMENTS**